 Textile Designer and Dyer in Residence

-In 2020 in Bamako, Mali, with the mentorship of the Ethical Fashion Initiative Design Accelerator, Oucéni set up Maöta Studio, a community of artisans developing natural dyes and sustainable textile designs using traditional Malian methods with modern approaches, aiming to have a positive impact on people and the planet.
+In 2020 in Bamako, Mali, with the mentorship of the Ethical Fashion Initiative Design Accelerator (supported by the European Union), Oucéni set up Maöta Studio, a community of artisans developing natural dyes and sustainable textile designs using traditional Malian methods with modern approaches, aiming to have a positive impact on people and the planet.
 The studio has a vision is to democratise and preserve different forms of traditional know-hows threatened in West Africa and accelerate the transition to a positive fashion industry in harmony with people and the planet.
 Due to security and political issues in Mali, Maöta Studios projects are currently suspended.

-In Spoleto, Oucéni will have the opportunity to develop her practice in the context of the Mahler & LeWitt Studios Materia program, a three year project which aims to map, with a macro lens, histories of material extraction in the Valle delle Umbria: their use as resources, influence on cultural production, and how these histories can inform our relationship with local geographies today.
-Working with the Ethical Fashion Initiative and Fondazione Carla Fendi, she will also benefit from a series of studio visits and networking opportunities.
+In Spoleto, Oucéni developed her practice in the context of the Mahler & LeWitt Studios ‘Materia’ program, a multi-year project which aims to map, with a macro lens, histories of material extraction in the valle Umbra: their use as resources, influence on cultural production, and how these histories can inform our relationship with local geographies today.

-Oucéni’s residency is supported by funds from the Premio Carla Fendi, awarded to Carol LeWitt and Marina Mahler in 2021 by Fondazione Carla Fendi.
+Oucéni’s residency was supported by funds from the Premio Carla Fendi, awarded to Carol LeWitt and Marina Mahler in 2021 by Fondazione Carla Fendi.